yashkapoor72/binaryCameraRecorder/gstreamer/README.md

 ### Ninja on Windows

+If you are using Visual Studio 2019 or newer, Ninja is already provided.

-The easiest way to install Ninja on Windows is with `pip3`, which will download the compiled binary and place it into the `Scripts` directory inside your Python installation:
+In other cases, the easiest way to install Ninja on Windows is with `pip3`, which will download the compiled binary and place it into the `Scripts` directory inside your Python installation:

 ```
 pip3 install ninja
 ```

-You can also download the [official release](https://github.com/ninja-build/ninja/releases) and place it into `PATH`.
+You can also download the [official release](https://github.com/ninja-build/ninja/releases) and place it into `PATH`, or use MSYS2.

 ### Meson on Windows